AlvaroParker/CMUbomb/phase4/Solution.md

 0x08048d2a <+74>:    ret
 ```

-Between instructions `0` and `9` is our function epilogue.
+Between instructions `0` and `9` is our function prologue.
 Then the next instructions push the parameters to call the `sscanf` function:

 ```asm
 0x08048cec <+12>:    lea    eax,[ebp-0x4]